-Consistent with its mission PRISM has also become active in various community service venues.
-For example, PRISM was a co-sponsor and members served as volunteers at the SunServe Social Services Center.
+Consistent with its mission, PRIDE has also become active in various community service venues.
+For example, PRIDE was a co-sponsor and members served as volunteers at the SunServe Social Services Center.
 This organization holds an annual GLBT family conference entitled "Valuing Our Families."
-PRISM members have also volunteered their time at the Poverello Center (a local HIV/AIDS community based food bank and thrift store) and at the Fort Lauderdale Gay and Lesbian Community Center (GLCC).
+PRIDE members have also volunteered their time at the Poverello Center (a local HIV/AIDS community based food bank and thrift store) and at the Fort Lauderdale Gay and Lesbian Community Center (GLCC).

 |Vice President||Chris Rivera-Jinez|